 Nneka: So are shares worth N1 cheaper than those worth N100?

 Ugodre: Not exactly, in fact not at all.
 Shares are not measured that way.
 A unit share price is actually determined by dividing its market value by the number of shares outstanding.
-For example, a company that has a 10million outstanding shares and a market value or capitalization of N100m will have a share price of N10.
+For example, a company that has 10million outstanding shares and market value or capitalization of N100m will have a share price of N10.

 Similarly, another company that has the same market value of N100m but with outstanding shares of 20million will thus have a share price of N5.
 So you see, even though one goes for N10 and the other N5 they all have the same market value.
-The only difference being that they have different number of shares and as such doesn’t mean one is cheaper than the other.
+The only difference is that they have a different number of shares and as such doesn’t mean one is cheaper than the other.

 Nneka: Gosh, so how do I know if a share is worth the price or cheap or expensive?

 Ugodre: Now that is the technical part and that is why you have a stockbroker.
 Stockbrokers are there to advise you on which stock to buy or sell or hold.